 - Epileptic discharge site–

-- Frontal lobe of brain–Jerking of limbs
+- The frontal lobe of the brain–Jerking of limbs

-- Parietal lobe of brain–Sensory
+- The parietal lobe of the brain–Sensory

-- Temporal lobe of brain–Psychic
+- The temporal lobe of the brain–Psychic

 - Neurologic examination

-EEGs can often be normal after a seizure or between seizures, so it may be necessary to perform a longer test.
+- Electroencephalograph — EEGs can often be normal after a seizure or between seizures, so it may be necessary to perform a longer test.

 - PBF